BMW i3 (hatchback): History

-In February 2011, BMW debuted its sub-brand, BMW i, to market vehicles produced under Project i.
-BMW i vehicles were to be sold separately from BMW or Mini.
+In February 2011, BMW debuted its sub-brand, BMW i, to market vehicles produced under its Project i.
+BMW i vehicles were to be marketed separately from BMW or Mini.
 The first two production models are the BMW i3, formerly called the Mega City Vehicle (MCV), and the plug-in hybrid BMW i8, the production version of the Vision Efficient Dynamics concept unveiled at the 2009 International Motor Show Germany, which has an all-electric range of 50 km.
 Production of both cars was scheduled to start in Leipzig in 2013.

 BMW incorporated lessons learned during the field testing of the Mini E (2009–2010) and the BMW ActiveE (2012) into the design of the i3, in particular the battery and powertrain, achievable range, and the use of one pedal driving in urban traffic areas.